This accessibility statement applies to QL SRS Logon Page (http://possum/qlsv4live and http://possum/qleV4live).

 The “Username” field does not have a label.
 This fails WCAG 1.3.1 and WCAG 3.3.2.

 We are raising these with our third party supplier in order to resolve these compliance issues and will update the statement when we have a response.
-QL is no longer the live service, and will not be used after December 2020.
+QL is no longer the live service, and is used only for reference since 31st March 2021.

 At this time, we have made no claims of disproportionate burden